-1.d English Language Development Program (ELD) Collaborate with other ECS sites to create shared systems of compliance and accountability.
-Assign a full-time paraeducator to support 9th grade English learners and an ELD coordinator who does the basic functions of coordinator, teaches a designated section of ELD, and provides push-in support. \$148,151 Y 1.e ELD PD Implement a scope and sequence of the delivery of ELD services through targeted professional development for general education teachers on serving English Learners at our site \$35,968 Y 1.f Special Ed Program Collaborate with other ECS sites to create a shared system of compliance and accountability so department is prepared to step in to provide additional support for ELA and Math, or seamless substitution when an education specialist is absent. \$1,210,967 Ν 1.g Special Ed PD Improve delivery of special education services through intensive and targeted professional development opportunities. \$9,116 Ν 1.h Literacy & Math Initiatives With the support of the ECS personnel, establish implementation guidelines of WestEd's Reading Apprenticeship across content areas with a focus on metacognition, text selection and classroom conditions.
-Collaborate with the ECS Math Specialist to begin implementation of adopted CCSS-aligned mathematics curricula \$515,297 Y 1.j College/Career Readiness We will begin to provide our College/Career Readiness program modeled after our first high school, which helps low income students and English learners develop the skills needed to succeed in work and college.
-We will also review and refine this program, as informed by our 2020-21 workshops on Confronting Anti-Blackness & Racism.
-Based on this work, we intend to embed the development of each student's individual sense of purpose into advisory, counseling and College Prep/readiness classes. \$348,968 Y
+1.e ELD PD Improve delivery of ELD services through targeted professional development for general education teachers on serving English Learners at our site, with an emphasis on inclusive practices that support language development across all content areas \$64,755 Y 1.f Special Ed Program Collaborate with other ECS sites to maintain a shared system of compliance and accountability so the department is prepared to provide additional support for ELA and Math, or seamless substitution when an education specialist is absent \$1,196,529 N 1.g Special Ed PD Improve delivery of special education services through intensive and targeted professional development opportunities and targeted supports. \$9,752 N 1.h Literacy & Math Initiatives Continue implementation of WestEd's Reading Apprenticeship across content areas with a focus on metacognition, text selection and collaborative classroom conversations that foster independent thinking.
+Continue implementation of adopted CCSS-aligned mathematics curricula.
+Pilot a reading intervention program to identify and deliver foundational reading instruction for those students who have not yet achieved reading fluency. \$524,871 Y 1.j College/Career Readiness We plan to develop a new College/Career Readiness program and support its implementation, which helps low income students and English learners develop the skills needed to succeed in work and college.
+Based on this work, we intend to embed the development of each student's individual sense of purpose into advisory, counseling and College Prep/readiness classes. \$350,437 Y